sahibkhokhar/latex-assignment-template/README.md

 2. Include `\usepackage{header}` in your LaTeX document preamble.
 3. Customize the homework details (e.g., title, due date, class) in your `.tex` file.

+## GitHub Template Setup
+1. Top right of this repo, click on `Use this template`
+2. Then click on `Create a new repository`.
+3. Fill in your repository name and set your options.
+4. Customize in your own repo!

 ## Custom Commands in `header.sty`

 ### Document Header Commands